sebastientourbier/multiscalebrainparcellator/docs/installation.rst

     $ firefox https://store.docker.com/editions/community/docker-ce-desktop-windows

-.. note:: Connectome Mapper 3 BIDSApp has been tested only on Ubuntu and MacOSX.
+.. note:: Multi-Scale Brain Parcellator BIDSApp has been tested only on Ubuntu and MacOSX.
 For Windows users, it might be required to make few patches in the Dockerfile.

-* Docker managed as a non-root user
+* For Ubuntu, Docker could be managed as a non-root user

   * Open a terminal